 Particular care should be taken to design industrial development compatibly with surrounding land uses.
 Buffers between residential areas and industrial uses are especially needed, such as grade separations, open space zones and landscaping.
-In addition, roofscapes should be as aesthetically pleasing as possible in the Mercy and North Ridge industrial areas, since residential areas look out over these projects.
+In addition, roofscapes should be as aesthetically pleasing as possible, since residential areas look out over these projects.
 All storage areas should be screened with fencing and landscaping.

-To the extent possible, each of the four industrial park areas should be comprehensively designed at the outset.
+To the extent possible, industrial park areas should be comprehensively designed at the outset.
 Site planning should emphasize visual variety in lot sizes, level changes and street design, rather than mass grading to a grid pattern of flat rectilinear lots.

 At the same time, each industrial area should create an overall harmonious atmosphere.
 Projects in these areas should be approved as Planned Industrial Developments (PID).
 Building design should consider the massing of buildings.
-Large bulky buildings ordinarily characteristic of industrial parks would better be broken up by height changes, shadow relief, clustering and similar measures, especially at the North Ridge sites.
+Large bulky buildings ordinarily characteristic of industrial parks would better be broken up by height changes, shadow relief, clustering and similar measures.
 Rear elevations of buildings facing into canyons or visible from streets should be as well detailed and visually interesting as that normally provided for front elevations.
 The use of earth tones and warm, textured materials is considered especially appropriate.